 (d) any other reasonable ground.

-(3) If a member of the Board ceases to hold office or is removed from office in terms of subsection (2), the Minister may, after consideration of the shortlist compiled by the panel referred to in section 6(5)(b) or in any other transparent manner, appoint a person who meets the criteria contemplated in section 6(7) in that member’s place for the remaining part of the term of office.
+(3) If a member of the Board ceases to hold office or is removed from office in terms of subsection (2), the Minister may, after consideration of the shortlist compiled by the nomination committee referred to in section 6(7)(b) or in any other transparent manner, appoint a person who meets the criteria contemplated in section 6(9) in that member’s place for the remaining part of the term of office.

-(4) The member of the Board ceases to hold office if—
+(4) A member of the Board ceases to hold office if—

 (a) he or she is disqualified in terms of subsection (1); or

-(b) he or she tenders his or her resignation to the Minister and the Minister accepts the resignation.
+(b) he or she tenders his or her resignation to the Minister on two months written notice or such lesser period as the Minister may approve.

-Disclosure of interest
+Disclosure of interest and fiduciary duties

-9. (1) A member of the Board must upon appointment, disclose to the Minister annually by way of a written statement any interest, including all financial interest which could reasonably compromise the Board in the performance of its functions.
+9. (1) A member of the Board must upon appointment and thereafter annually, provide the Minister and the Board, with a written statement in which it is declared whether or not that Member has any direct or indirect financial interest which could reasonably compromise the Board in the performance of its functions.